cyberbotics/webots/docs/guide/web-simulation.md

 #### Quick Start
-This section gives a simple step by step guide on how to start a streaming server with one session and one simulation server.
+This section gives a simple step-by-step guide on how to start a streaming server with one session and one simulation server.
 We assume you use Ubuntu 18.04 or newer.

 First, you need to install dependencies: